deoplete-plugins/deoplete-clang/README.md

 | **Objective-C++ Default** | `c++1z` |
 | **Example** | `{'c': 'c11', 'cpp': 'c++1z', 'objc': 'c11', 'objcpp': 'c++1z'}` |

-Each C family language standard version.
-By default, use clang supported latest version.
+The standard version for each of the C family languages.
+By default, use the lastest version supported by clang.

 ### `g:deoplete#sources#clang#flags`
 |||